TanishChauhan/GoTask/README.md

 # GoTask

 In this assignment, you have to make a billing machine for the XYZ Cafe.
 The machine consist of a group of buttons each representing a unique dish.
 There will also be a different set of buttons representing the quantity.
 To place an order, you will have to use these buttons in combination.
 For example, to order 4 cups of coffee, you will have to press "4 C".
 The machine will generate a copy of the bill for the customer and also add the amount of the order in " Total earning".
 So, at the end of the day, the owner can see how much he made in sales.
-The buttons and their corresponding dishes are mentioned below:
+The buttons and their corresponding dishes are mentioned below:--

 1. C: coffee, 40rs
 2. D: dosa, 80 rs